 Practice & Background

 Mr. Levin is a member of the International Arbitration Institute, the Association Suisse De L’Arbitrage, International Council for Commercial Arbitration, and other organizations relating to international arbitration, as well as the Arbitration Commission of the International Court of Arbitration (ICC), the Task Force on Arbitrating Competition Law Issues and the Task Force on Reducing Time and Expense in Complex Arbitrations.

 A respected arbitrator, Mr. Levin has been awarded as a Fellow of the Chartered Institute of Arbitrators.
-He has been named to the Panel of International Arbitrators for the International Centre for Dispute Resolution.
-Mr Levin is also a member of the Center for American and International Law’s List of Energy Arbitrators and a member of the American Arbitration Association Roster of Neutrals, as well as the LCIA database of arbitrators in London and several other institutions throughout the world, including WIPO (World Intellectual Property Organization), KLRCA (Kuala Lumpur), CRCICA (Cairo), VIAC (Vienna) and the Arbitration Center at the Institute of Modern Arbitration (Moscow).
+He has been named to the Panel of International Arbitrators for the International Centre for Dispute Resolution, AAA, and ICC.
+Mr. Levin is also a member of the Center for American and International Law’s List of Energy Arbitrators and a member of the American Arbitration Association Roster of Neutrals, as well as the LCIA database of arbitrators in London and several other institutions throughout the world, including WIPO (World Intellectual Property Organization), KLRCA (Kuala Lumpur), CRCICA (Cairo), VIAC (Vienna) and the Arbitration Center at the Institute of Modern Arbitration (Moscow).

 He received his B.A. from Tulane University in 1967 and his J.D. in 1970 from Georgetown University, where he was a member of the law journal Law and Policy in International Business.
 Following law school, he clerked for the Honorable John C. Godbold, U.S. Court of Appeals for the 5th Circuit.
 After his clerkship, he was an associate at another firm in New York City.
 He is a member of the Texas Bar and the Dallas Bar Association.